qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 Currently, the demo just deploys some carefully configured Helm charts into Minikube.
 This could be improved by developing an `cloud-observability-stack` helm chart combining Loki, Tempo, Prometheus, Promtail and Grafana.

-There's also the idea to use a Kubernetes operator to inject Java instrumentation into any deployment (possibly labeled accordingly), as the provided [OpenTelemetry operator][opentelemetry-operator] unfortunately requires Cert Manager and also deploys the [OpenTelemetry collector][opentelemetry-collector], which is not required for the stack presented here.
+Furthermore, one could build a Kubernetes operator to inject Java instrumentation into the running workloads during startup based on an opt-in Kubernetes annotation.
+Such a solution exists in the form of the [OpenTelemetry operator][opentelemetry-operator].
+Unfortunately, this operator is less well integrated with Grafana as it is using the OpenTelemetry collector and requires the deployment of the Cert Manager Operator which causes additional operational overhead.

 Feel free to raise [issues in the demo project][demo] or [contact the author via mail](mailto:andreas.grub@qaware.de) if you have further ideas or suggestions what to improve.